Sgt. Ernesto Baliola: Tinik sa Batas

 Sgt.
-Ernesto Baliola: Tinik sa Batas is a 1992 Philippine action film directed by Ricardo "Bebong" Osorio.
+Ernesto Baliola: Tinik sa Batas (lit.
+Thorn in the Law) is a 1992 Philippine action film directed by Ricardo "Bebong" Osorio.
 The film stars Sonny Parsons as the title role.
 Based on true events, the film is about a sergeant based in Quezon City who begins engaging in Robin Hood-like criminal activities against law enforcement in order to help the slum area dwellers.